Creative Writing Summer School 2017

 - In April 2017 - joining instructions, containing a wealth of practical information to assist students as they prepare to travel to to the summer school (eg how to get to Oxford, arrangements at Exeter College)*

-- In May 2017 - details of the lecture programme
+- In May 2017 - details of the programme of talks and readings

 - In June 2017 - details of the social programme